qnocks/web/README.md

 # Web technologies

-> **Note that this repository was fast coded in copy paste way, so contains the worst practices and should not be used for education!**
+> **Note that this repository was fast coded in copy paste way, so contains the worst practices and should not be used for any purposes!**

 ## Topic